The Terra Foundation Fellowships in American Art

 Qualifications and Selection

-Applications that meet the criteria for the Terra Foundation Fellowships will be evaluated on the quality of the proposed project and the applicant’s academic standing, scholarly qualifications, and experience.
+Applications that meet the criteria for the Terra Foundation Fellowships will be evaluated on the originality and quality of the proposed project and the applicant’s academic standing, scholarly qualifications, and experience.
 The project’s compatibility with Smithsonian collections, facilities, staff, and programs will also be considered.
 Candidates must be proficient in reading and speaking English.
 A committee comprised of Smithsonian curators and one outside scholar will review the applications.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them.